 You can get away with the Wireless Diagnostics tool if you need to troubleshoot some minor issues in your personal network.
 Although it is not very powerful, given it comes built-in and free, you can’t really complain.

 2. WiFi Signal

 WiFi Signal is one of the more simpler apps on this list which provides all the information you need about your wireless network in a compact and elegant card fashion.
-The app lives on your menu bar, the icon of which can be fully customised and clicking on it gives you everything from the Signal to Noise Ratio (SNR) to the max data rate and MCS index of your connection.
-There is a real-time graphical representation of the signal rate and noise rate and the app can also recommend you the best channel.
+The app lives on your menu bar, the icon of which can be fully customized and clicking on it gives you everything from the Signal to Noise Ratio (SNR) to the max data rate and MCS index of your connection.
+There is a real-time graphical representation of the signal rate and noise rate and the app can also recommend the best channel.

 - Simple at a glance information

 - Info of only connected network

 If you are someone who needs to check the strength or quality of your current network from time to time, this app provides you all the info in an elegant card fashion along with a customizable menu bar icon.